apache/drill/_docs/odbc-jdbc-interfaces/configuring-odbc/030-configuring-odbc-on-windows.md

 2\.
 On the **System DSN** tab in System Data Sources, select **MapR Drill**.

    The system DSN is available for all users who log in to the machine.
-You can set up a user DSN is available only to the user who creates the DSN on the **User DSN** tab.
+A user DSN is available only to the user who creates the DSN on the **User DSN** tab.

 3\.
 Click **Configure**.